KelvinNewtype/FreeCodeCamp-Recipe-Lab/README.md

 By following these steps, all user stories were met, and the project passed all specified tests, ensuring a successful solution.

+## 💅 CSS Styling

+While the original FreeCodeCamp lab test doesn't require CSS, it has been added here as a personal reference to enhance the appearance and usability of the project.
+Key styling features include:

+- **Responsive Design**: Ensures the layout adjusts smoothly across different devices and screen sizes.
+- **Modern Typography**: Utilizes web-safe fonts to enhance readability.
+- **Color Scheme**: Applies a consistent color palette for a cohesive look and feel.
+- **Hover Effects**: Adds subtle hover effects to navigation links and buttons for better interactivity.
+- **Flexbox**: Utilizes Flexbox for aligning and distributing space among items in the layout.

 ## 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ---

 Thank you for checking out this project!
 We hope you enjoy making and eating your perfect fried eggs. 🍳✨

 IMAGE OPTIMIZATION FOR LATER
 1. Implement "preconnect"